bopopescu/Spark-Reuse/README.md

 3. Same filter predicates but have different expressions, for example, a > 10 && c < b vs.  b < c && a > 10

-Change the eager way of caching data to lazy way, that is, from rdd.saveAsFile to OFF_HEAP Global Storage
+Change the eager way of caching data to lazy way, that is, from rdd.saveAsFile to OFF_HEAP Global Storage.

 1. Cache.
 Implemented a global OFF_HEAP Storage on Spark, which stores rdd as a file on tachyon, and the path of the file is $Gloable_TACHYON_STORAGE/operatorId/operator_operatorId_splitIndex.